 If you do not pay the employee any sum for the pay period in which the benefit is provided, do not include its value in box G of the employee's RL-1 slip.
 The benefit is, however, considered to be pensionable salary or wages under the QPP for the employee.
 As a result, you have to enter “G-1” in a blank box of the RL-1 slip, followed by the value.

 You should not include the value of a benefit in kind in box I of an employee's RL-1 slip, unless the benefit is related to board and lodging provided to an employee for a pay period in which the employee receives cash remuneration.
 Note that a taxable benefit related to an amount you paid to a third party for a good or service supplied to your employee (e.g. the payment of tuition or professional membership dues) must be included in box I of the RL-1 slip if the employee remains the owner of the good or service and would be responsible for the payment if it were not paid by you.

 Benefit related to previous employment

-If the amount in box A includes only the value of a benefit (in cash or in kind) that an individual receives in the year because of previous employment, enter “211” in a blank box of the RL-1 slip, followed by the amount in box A. This amount is equal to the total of the amounts entered in boxes J, K, L, P, V and W.
+If the amount in box A includes only the value of a benefit (in cash or in kind) that an individual receives in the year because of previous employment, enter “211” in a blank box of the RL-1 slip, followed by the amount in box A. This amount must equal the total of the amounts entered in boxes J, K, L, P, V and W.

 For more information about preparing and filing RL-1 slips, see RL-1 Slip – Employment and Other Income.

 An employee can claim a deduction for employment expenses in their income tax return, subject to certain conditions.
 To claim the deduction, the employee has to enclose one of the following forms with their income tax return: